Hackathon-Italia/Hackathon-Italia/README.md

 # Hackathon_Italia
-A collaborative and evolving list of hackathons in Italy.
+A collaborative, curated and evolving list of hackathons in Italy (with a few exceptions).

 **Your PRs are more than welcome!**

+TODO:

+- [x] Start the list
+- [x] Add CONTRIBUTORS.md
+- [ ] Grow the list
+- [ ] Create a website to display the list in a user friendly fashion

 What | Who | Where | When | Free | Website
 -----|-----|-----|-----|-----|-----